Mbatian

-Mbatian (died 1890) was a Maasai laibon known for prophesies that he made and consequent victories by Maasai warriors that were attributed to him.
+Mbatian (died 1890) was a Maasai laibon known for prophecies that he made and consequent victories by Maasai warriors that were attributed to him.

 Early life

 Mbatian was born to the Maasai laibon Supeet and he succeeded him as laibon.

 Maasai - Laikipia war

 Berntsen (1979) notes that elders of the Purko-Kisongo Maasai relate that it was warriors of the Il Aimer age-set (c.
 1870-1875) who blunted the attack of their northern neighbours the Ilaikipiak and then destroyed them as a social unit.
 The elders do not attribute the victory of the Maasai warriors to superior military strength but rather to the prophetic-ritual leadership of the famous laibon Mbatian who exploited his influence among several Purko-Kisongo sections to unite all the warriors of the Purko-Kisongo against the Ilaikipiak.

 According to Purko informants, the Purko and the Ilaikipiak allied to raid the Uasin Gishu during the warriorhood of the Il Nyankusi age-set (c.
 1860s - 1870s).
 These traditions imply a joint or at least a coordinated attack.
 More recently, there has been scholarly speculation that some Purko sought charms and medicines from the prophet of the Ilaikipiak - Koikoti ole Tunai - whose kraal was located much closer to the Purko than was Mbatian's.

 Following one of the Purko-Ilaikipak raids on the Uasin Gishu, the warriors of the Purko and those of the Ilaikipiak fell out over the distribution of the captured cattle.
 Details vary but a consistent element of the narrative claims that Kuiyoni, the speaker of the Purko warriors, instructed his warriors to take more than their share of cattle.
 Incensed, the Ilaikipiak warriors, guided by Koikoti, raided the Purko and the other sections around Naivasha, driving them completely from the region.
 A number of accounts suggest that the Ilaikipiak allied with the Uasin Gishu to exact revenge on the Purko.

 The demoralized warriors and elders of the Purko then turned to Mbatian for aid.
 They appealed to him using various methods and were eventually successful in drawing him into the conflict.
 Mbatian directed warriors from other, uninvolved sections of the Purko-Kisongo to join the Purko and the other shattered sections to resist and destroy the Ilaikipiak.

 Many accounts of the late 19th century capture the conflict between the Maasai and the Laikipia/Uasin Gishu Kwavi alliance.
 They all note that this conflict ended in the subsequent annihilation of the latter.
 Stigand for instance noted that the final extinction of the Laikipia arose due to conflict with the southern Maasai.